pyrsmk/mediatizr/README.markdown

 There's some issues between IE<8 and em values in W. If you've planned to use em units on your media queries and you want to support IE6/7, then you _must_ load mediatizr when the DOM is ready.

-Unlike [Respond](https://github.com/scottjehl/Respond), you don't need to put `/*/mediaquery*/` comments to help mediatizr to parse media queries.

-Using mediatizr with `STYLE` stylesheets (sheets that have been included to the HTML page itself) can't work.
-Because, when the browser parses the `STYLE` stylesheet and encounters rules that it doesn't understand then it will simply drops these rules: your media queries are lost.
+Using mediatizr with `STYLE` stylesheets (sheets that have been included to the HTML page itself) doesn't work, because when the browser parses the `STYLE` stylesheet and encounters rules that it doesn't understand then it will simply drops these rules: your media queries are lost.
 For...ever.

 License
 -------